ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 {: .language-bash}

 ~~~
-Hello World!
+FATAL:   stat /bin/echo: no such file or directory
 ~~~
 {: .output}

-Here we see that a container has been started from the `hello-world.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
-The command has echoed the provided input to the console and the container has terminated.
+Here we see that a container has been started from the `hello-world.sif` image and the `/bin/echo` command was not found.
+The command provided an error and the container has terminated.

 > ## Basic exercise: Running a different command within the "hello-world" container
 >
-> Can you run a container based on the `hello-world.sif` image that **prints the current date and time**?
+> Can you run a container based on the `hello-world.sif` image that **replicates the run command**?
 >
 > > ## Solution
 > >
 > > ~~~
-> > $ singularity exec hello-world.sif /bin/date
+> > $ singularity exec hello-world.sif /hello
 > > ~~~
 > > {: .language-bash}
 > >
 > > ~~~
+> > Hello from Docker!
-> > Fri Jun 26 15:17:44 BST 2020
+> > ...
 > > ~~~
 > > {: .output}
 > {: .solution}